-- 687. Section 38 of the Act is amended by replacing "of each by-law approving the amalgamation and a joint application for ratification of the amalgamation by the Minister" by "of each resolution approving the amalgamation, a joint application requesting the Minister to authorize the amalgamation, the articles of amalgamation signed by an authorized director or officer of each of the amalgamating companies, any other document required to be filed with them and the fees prescribed under the Business Corporations Act (2009, chapter 52)". - 688.
-Section 41 of the Act is amended by striking out the second sentence. - 689.
-Section 42 of the Act is repealed. - 690.
-Section 43 of the Act is replaced by the following section: - "43.
+687. Section 38 of the Act is amended by replacing "of each by-law approving the amalgamation and a joint application for ratification of the amalgamation by the Minister" by "of each resolution approving the amalgamation, a joint application requesting the Minister to authorize the amalgamation, the articles of amalgamation signed by an authorized director or officer of each of the amalgamating companies, any other document required to be filed with them and the fees prescribed under the Business Corporations Act (2009, chapter 52)".

+688. Section 41 of the Act is amended by striking out the second sentence.

+"43.
 If the Minister grants the application, the Authority sends the articles of amalgamation, any other document required to be filed with them and the prescribed fees to the enterprise registrar."

-- 691. Section 44 of the Act is repealed. - 692.
-Section 47 of the Act is amended by adding the following paragraph at the end:
+692. Section 47 of the Act is amended by adding the following paragraph at the end: